-This year, Kent's growing Iron and Clay Cowpeas, a crop that was introduced to the U.S. during early colonial times and is now a staple crop in the Southeast.
+A new occasional crop on the Jishas’ farm is iron and clay cowpeas.
+Cowpeas were introduced to the U.S. during early colonial times and are now a staple crop in the Southeast.
 They are extremely high yielding in forage mass and have plenty of protein, something dairy cows really need.
-Because they are a legume, their roots fix nitrogen so they help to build the soil along the way.
+Because they are a legume, they build soil health by fixing nitrogen.
 Kent is intent on feeding his cows off of his own land.
 “With the cost of fuel and grain, it makes no sense whatsoever to buy feed elsewhere.
-I guess I just have the mentality that I need to grow my own feed, and I try to let nature grow what nature grows.”
+I believe I need to grow my own feed, and I try to let nature grow what nature grows.”